pulakatlab/autoslide/pipeline_testing/README.md

 # AutoSlide Pipeline Testing

-This directory contains testing infrastructure for the AutoSlide pipeline using Prefect.
+This directory contains testing infrastructure for the AutoSlide pipeline.

 ## Overview

-The Prefect test pipeline (`prefect_pipeline.py`) orchestrates the main steps of the AutoSlide pipeline on test data:
+The test pipeline orchestrates the main steps of the AutoSlide pipeline on test data:

 1. **Initial Annotation** - Preliminary tissue delineation
 2. **Final Annotation** - Tissue labeling and segmentation